SalmanMujtaba/React-Expensify-App/README.md

 # React-Expensify-App
 React-Redux based expense App

-Manage Expenses through this application which makes use of the Reduxs' Actions, Reducers and Selectors.
+This App is built to manage expenses.
+It makes use of the Reduxs' Actions, Reducers and Selectors.

 Credits: Udemy.com